masum184e/handbook/IoT.md

 - When light intensity increases, LDR resistance decreases, and the voltage at the analog pin increases.
 - When light intensity decreases, LDR resistance increases, and the voltage at the analog pin decreases.
+- Light is nothing but photon particle.
+- When this particle jumps on the LDR, there have a collision between the particle and register.
+- This collision reduces resistance, and decreases electricity.
+- Less light result low collision, higher ressistance, lower electricity.

 ### Structure